How to buy the best smartwatch

 Windows Phone owners currently don’t have much choice, and may lose some functionality – although the Microsoft Band 2 that blends the features of a smartwatch and a fitness tracker is fully compatible with Windows.

-Built to work with Android devices but with iPhone compatibility, too, Android Wear is another touch-driven interface designed to direct messages, calls and diary appointments to the device on your wrist.
-In March 2017 Google introduced Android Wear 2.0, which introduced a host of new features including the ability to customise watch faces to retrieve the most important information from your favourite apps, greater control over notifications and better compatibility with Apple iPhones.
-It also means greater freedom from your smartphone as standalone apps will work with any Bluetooth or wi-fi connection, even without your phone nearby.
+Built to work with Android devices but with iPhone compatibility, too, Wear OS is another touch-driven interface designed to direct messages, calls and diary appointments to the device on your wrist.
+Previously known as Android Wear 2.0, Wear OS has a host of features including the ability to customise watch faces to retrieve the most important information from your favourite apps, control over notifications and compatibility with Apple iPhones.
+It can give you greater freedom from your smartphone as standalone apps will work with any Bluetooth or wi-fi connection, even without your phone nearby.

 Pros: The interface will be instantly familiar to anyone who has used an Android smartphone, and adopts the Google Cards system to direct updates your way.
 In this way you’ll be able to scroll through all kinds of updates, from the latest weather forecast to when you’ll need to leave the office to make your next meeting.